dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2450: Mandating attendance can increase student stress.
+### T2450: Compulsory attendance causes stress and anxiety for students.

 |Support|
 |---|